mailtoharshit/PolyForce/README.md

  -   `starter`.
 Scaffolding for the starter project.
 If you're working through the tutorial, start here!
  -  'Ready to used finished code'

-## Just fork the code, run the local server on your mac machine by command
-## using CD commanding in your shell, navigate to this project directory and run the command below to trigger server
+Just fork the code, run the local server on your mac machine by command using CD commanding in your shell, navigate to this project directory and run the command below to trigger server 'python -m SimpleHTTPServer'
-## python -m SimpleHTTPServer
-## Run the local the server on http://localhost:8080
-## pull up index.html to see the effect
+Run the local the server on 'http://localhost:8080' pull up index.html to see the effect